tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 _Aside:_\
 The generator plugin also generates a type scale in a bolder font weight.
 I haven't seen this phenomenon talked about in the Utopia ecosystem.
 I took it as an invitation to adjust some font weights _to my needs_&reg;.

----

 #### What helped me

 I felt this part of the process was especially iterative (messy) because there are so many moving parts: a whole scale of things living next to other things.-- Too much for my brain!

 So I made it easy for myself.
 Here's that story:

-While designing my landing page, I got obsessed with my big chunky hero-heading -- I'm brave enough to admit it.
+While designing my landing page, I got obsessed with my big chunky hero-heading -- I'm brave enough to admit that.
 I wanted it to stay on a single line.
 So I made it as big as possible and paid attention to the font size.

 And I started to build my type scale around this piece of text.